-Following the approval of the Corporate Plan in October 2020, the budget setting and mediumterm financial planning underpins and supports the delivery of the stated ambitions as set out in the Plan.
-This clarity of focus and purposes allows the Council to be clear on how its funding will be prioritised and enable disinvestment or re-allocation from non-priority areas.
+Following the approval of the new Corporate Plan 2024 - 2027, the budget setting and medium-term financial planning underpins and supports the delivery of the stated ambitions as set out in the Plan.
+This clarity of focus and purpose allows the Council to be clear on how its funding will be prioritised and enable disinvestment or re-allocation from non-priority areas.

 The Plan now sets out the core of the Council's overarching strategic planning framework which includes the Medium-Term Financial Plan, Local Plan and arrangements for delivering good governance.
 The Corporate Plan is in the process of being updated so priorities could change which will then need to be reflected in the medium-term financial plan to ensure that the Council budget is allocated to support the achievement of priorities.